bsdlp/burrito.sh/content/ghe2.markdown

 Create a [config
 profile](https://www.linode.com/docs/migrate-to-linode/disk-images/disk-images-and-configuration-profiles),
-mapping xvda to your rootfs, xvdb to your user data disk image, and xvdc to swap.
+mapping xvda to your rootfs, xvdf to your user data disk image, and xvdc to swap.
 Make sure to choose `pv-grub-x86_64` in the kernel dropdown, and save.
 Boot it up, and you should be good to go!